quinntegral/dc-streets-app/README.md

   * un-included schools are the 6 apply-in or other speciality schools: School Without Walls HS, Phelps ACE HS, Ellington School of the Arts, Banneker HS, McKinley Tech HS, Luke C. Moore

 we use 2020 census blocks
+* note: the geographic code identifier is the only unique identifier i think, not block number on its own
+*